moemoechu/tabby-highlight/README.md

 ### **Warning**

-**Use carefully with RegExp, complex RegExp will cause performance issue and may make the terminal output in chaos.**
+**Use carefully with RegExp, complex RegExp will cause performance issue and may lead the terminal output in chaos.**

 **Be careful when importing external setting files.
 This plugin does not do vulnerability scanning.**

-**There some issue at upgrade 1.0 to 2.0, please clear the plugin config when you upgrade 1.0 to 2.0, fresh install is not affect.**

 ### Examples